rapidsai/cloud-ml-examples/aws/README.md

 Sections in README
 1. Instructions for Running RAPIDS + SageMaker HPO
-2. Instructions to run MNMG example on EC2
+2. Instructions to run multi-node multi-GPU (MNMG) example on EC2

 ## 1. Instructions for Running RAPIDS + SageMaker HPO